 APPROX COST OF THE TRIP WITH X DAYS Y NIGHTS

-It has not been too long for Butan to open its gates to the rest of the world.
+It has not been too long for Bhutan to open its gates to the rest of the world.
 Because of its geographical location, Bhutan for a long time was not a known place in the world.
-As soon as this lovely land got discovered, it quickly became a pace of major attraction to tourist from different parts of the world.
+As soon as this lovely land got discovered, it quickly became a pace of major attraction to tourists from different parts of the world.

 Bhutan is a tiny country.
 But it has a lot to be explored.
 If you are fit enough to trek through the rocky mountains and indulge in other adventurous activities, it’s good if you plan at least 8 nights 9 days trip to Thimphu and Paro.